BurnyCoder/Landing/docs/Contents/Website/Exobrain.md

 - [[Humanity]]
 - [[Everything]]
 - [[Aesthetics]]
 Greetings fellow reality connoisseur!
-On this site I explore these questions:
+On this profile I explore these questions:

 - How does artificial intelligence, that might soon become very general and superintelligent, works from an multidisciplinary lens using all sorts of mathematics and methodologies from computer science, statistics, information theory, physics, systems theory, mechanistic interpretability, game theory, cognitive science and so on?

 - What's the current state of the art in research and industry mainly around but not limited to artificial intelligence?
 What are the most effective methods to make it better?
+How much does safety play a role?

 - How will the current artificial intelligence revolution transform humanity technologically, economically, culturally, governmentaly?
 Can it automate everything, from science to industry to art?
 Is AI a tool like scissors, or like internet, or as powerful as nuclear weapons?
+How does existing technology already make us cyborgs?
 Is singularity near?

-- How does the brain work?
-How to integrate the lenses of statistics, biology, neuroscience, chemistry, fundamental and overall physics?
-How does learning work, what kind of intelligence is it when compared to AIs?
-How does wellbeing, agency, productivity, meaning etc. work on the level of the brain and the whole society?
-How does experience arise?
-What's the best philosophy of mind?
-What are the best psychotechnologies and neurotechnologies?
-How can we upgrade ourselves collectively?
-Is immortality possible?
+How will singularity look like?

-- What is the best simplest most predictive explanatory most useful unifying model in all natural sciences?
-How to most effectively create a generalist synthesis, but also narrowly flesh out reality concretely on each level of abstraction, scruting the seemingly inscrutable quantum turing machine?
+- What is the best simplest most predictive and explanatory, most useful, integrating, unifying model in all natural sciences?
+Can we translate everything into physics?
+How to most effectively create a generalist synthesis, but also narrowly model reality concretely on each level of abstraction, scruting the seemingly inscrutable reality's quantum turing machine?
 How do we turn the seeming alchemy of empirical sciences into deep understanding of its underlying mechanisms by the most optimal compression?
 How can AI accelerate this?
-How can we infer the best tools for different domains for dfferent usecases?
+How can we infer the best tools for different domains for different usecases?